 window.scrollTo() or: When to Stay Clear of User Agents

-If you were to ask me whether you as a web designer or developer should tackle user agent issues, my answer was “no.” It’s not your responsibility.
+If you were to ask me whether you as a web designer or developer should do anything about user agent issues, my answer was a clear “no.” It’s not your responsibility.
 You may lack important insight into decisions made on the user agent side.
 You’re going to inherit technical debt.
 You’re wasting your time.

 An example for this can be found in the mobile realm where web developers use